How to help prevent laminitis

 Hay pellets and cubes are great treats for horses.

-- Your horse’s low sugar and low starch diet extends into the feed room.
+- Your horse’s low sugar and low starch diet extend into the feed room.
 You can find feeds with low sugars and starches – like under 10% – if you look around.
 Avoid molasses as an ingredient.

 - Talk to an equine nutritionist!
-Every horse will vary in his nutritional needs – and it’s super confusing!
+Every horse will vary in his nutritional needs – and it’s super confusing.
 An equine nutritionist can help you sort things out and can tailor a diet to your particular horse.